More Theme Parks and Water Parks

 Visited 2012.
 Don't skip the savage, mad-scientist roller coaster 'Dinoconda', if you dare.
 Besides that, the park offers lots of theming and the latest ride technology, but nothing too spectacular.
-Not bad.

 Visited 2009.
 Minsk World is marketed as a theme park, but it's a docked battleship with a few lost tourists and lots of dancing Chinese teenage girls inside.
 Spookily exotic, but somewhat irritating and totally amiss to call it a leisure attraction.